Does Instacart Accept EBT? (Yes, Here’s Where)

 So, does Instacart accept EBT?

-Instacart announced this exciting news on the website and social media on October 22nd, 2020.
-It’s a great decision by Instacart to reach incremental consumers and provide EBT cardholders with access to same-day grocery delivery and pickup services.
+You can find the list of states that participate in the SNAP Online Purchasing Pilot Program at the USDA website.
+This is a great decision by Instacart to reach incremental consumers and provide EBT cardholders with access to same-day grocery delivery and pickup services.

 In this article, we’ll cover how to use EBT cards on Instacart and how to pay for additional charges like tips, delivery, and service fees.
 I’ll also share the list of eligible food items you can purchase using the SNAP/EBT benefits.